JorjaFox/website/_posts-old-blog/2009-10-01-csi-ep-10x02-ghost-town-pre-airing-topic.md

 title: 'CSI ep 10&#215;02 "Ghost Town" Pre-Airing Topic'
 date: '2009-10-01T08:43:44-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Talk about tonight''s airing of the <em>CSI</em> episode "Ghost Town" here!
+excerpt: 'Talk about tonight''s airing of the _CSI_ episode "Ghost Town" here!
 When screencaps and a recap are up later tonight, it will be closed.
 Can anyone make out what name is on Sara''s vest?'
 layout: post
 guid: 'https://jorjafox.net/?p=2049'
 permalink: /2009/csi-ep-10x02-ghost-town-pre-airing-topic/